lmns-solutions/arduino-interactive-lessons/signals/step-tracker.md

 This [Notebook](StepTracker/index.html) introduces a heuristic-based approach for inferring steps using an accelerometer.
 Notebook is perfectly suited for this task: it's easy to visualize data with [Matplotlib](https://matplotlib.org/) and [NumPy](https://numpy.org/) and [SciPy](https://www.scipy.org/scipylib/index.html) offer filtering, detrending, and other useful signal processing algorithms.
 You can try lots of ideas, see how well they work on some test data, and then implement your most promising idea on the ESP32.

-You can view the Notebook in [html here](StepTracker/index.html) but we also **strongly** recommend working with our Notebooks locally by performing a git clone on `https://github.com/makeabilitylab/signals.git` and running the [Jupyter Notebook](https://github.com/makeabilitylab/signals/blob/master/Projects/StepTracker/StepTracker-Exercises.ipynb) on your system (see [installation notes](jupyter-notebook.md)).
+You can view the Notebook in [html here](StepTracker/index.html) but we also **strongly** recommend working with our Notebooks locally by performing a git clone on `https://github.com/makeabilitylab/signals.git` and running the [Jupyter Notebook](https://github.com/makeabilitylab/signals/blob/master/Projects/StepTracker/StepTracker-Exercises.ipynb) on your system (see {% include tlink.html id='signals-jupyter-notebook' text='installation notes' %}).

 ## Using Google Colab